Nikhil-sha/Whispr/README.md

 # Whispr

-this is in development phase.
+this app is in development phase.

 `current: refactoring...`